 Replacing previously eaten foods with healthy alternatives is the next step.
-Slowly start incorporating these foods, especially if the child is not accustomed to eating them, making meals colourful makes them more appealing to the little critics.
-Incorporating gummy or chewable all-natural, naturally sweetened multi-vitamins as well as omega-3 fatty acid.
+Slowly start incorporating these foods, especially if the child is not accustomed to eating them, making meals colorful makes them more appealing to the little critics.
+Incorporating gummy or chewable all-natural, naturally sweetened multi-vitamins as well as an omega-3 fatty acid.
 Reinoculation is this step.
 At this point, it is essential to re-introduce good bacteria into the digestive system, either through fermented foods or through supplementing with probiotics.
-The first step is repairing and rebalancing the body, which I accomplished by means of supplementation minerals, vitamins and herbs, as well as changing the external environment to reduce negative stress to the child so that it does not impair the system (Lipski, 2012) (Colson & Holford, 2010).
+The first step in repairing and rebalancing the body, which I accomplished through supplementation of minerals, vitamins, and herbs, as well as changing the external environment to reduce negative stress to the child so that it does not impair the system (Lipski, 2012) (Colson & Holford, 2010).

 Anderson, J.K., & Chinta, S.T.
 (2005).
 Dopaminergic neurons.
 International Journal of Biochemistry and Cell Biology, Vol 37 (5), 942-946.